scanny/python-pptx/docs/user/enum/MsoAutoSize.rst

     from pptx.enum.text import MSO_AUTO_SIZE

-    shape.textframe.auto_size = MSO_AUTO_SIZE.TEXT_TO_FIT_SHAPE
+    shape.text_frame.auto_size = MSO_AUTO_SIZE.TEXT_TO_FIT_SHAPE

-The word-wrap setting of the textframe interacts with the auto-size setting to determine the specific auto-sizing behavior.
+The word-wrap setting of the text frame interacts with the auto-size setting to determine the specific auto-sizing behavior.

 Note that ``TextFrame.auto_size`` can also be set to |None|, which removes